damirka/sui-notes/src/your-first-move/hello-world.md

 ## Initialize a project

 First, you need to initialize a new project.
-Assuming you have Sui installed, run the following command:
+Assuming [you have Sui installed](../before-we-begin/install-sui.md), run the following command:

 ```bash
 $ sui move new hello_world
 ```

-Sui CLI has a `move` subcommand which is used to interact with Move packages.
+Sui CLI has a `move` subcommand which is used to work with Move packages.
 The `new` subcommand creates a new package with the given name in a new directory.
 In our case, the package name is `hello_world`, and it is located in the `hello_world` directory.

 To make sure that the package was created successfully, we can check the contents of the current directory, and see that there is a new `hello_world` path.